Applying for a job following investigation, sanction or dismissal

-If you’ve been subject to an investigation, disciplinary, dismissal or NMC referral/case, it’s likely you’ll be concerned about how this will impact on your career or worried it will stop you from gaining future employment.
+If you're applying for a job following an investigation, sanction, dismissal, or NMC referral, we understand this can be a difficult time for you.
+You may feel concerned about how this will impact on your career, or worry it will stop you from gaining future employment.

 Applying for jobs in these circumstances is undoubtedly more challenging than usual, but not impossible.
 On the contrary, many healthcare professionals are able to find new jobs and move forward with their careers following a successful disclosure.

-Some employers might feel nervous about hiring a person who’s been under investigation, disciplined, dismissed, or referred to the NMC, so it's possible you might get turned down for roles when you make a disclosure.
+Some employers might feel nervous about hiring a person who’s been investigated, sanctioned or referred to the NMC, so it's possible you might get turned down for roles when you disclose what happened.
 Try not to be disheartened and be prepared to keep trying.

 Investigations, sanctions and NMC referrals can be a stressful and potentially devastating ordeal, which can easily cause loss of confidence in clinical abilities, impact on self-esteem and affect emotional wellbeing.

 It’s important to put your emotional health first and deal with any negative emotions before you move on.
 This will ensure you’re in the right frame of mind when you’re going for jobs and that your prospective employer will see the best of you.
 It will also mean you'll be giving off the right vibes when attending interviews or recruitment days.

 You may find it helpful to talk things through with someone like a counsellor.
 If you're an RCN member, you can access free telephone counselling as part of your membership.

 - Your employer's Occupational Health services, or Employee Assistance Scheme

 - Breathing Space (Scotland only)